Fadli Immammuddin: Later career

 During the 2015 Indonesian Round of Supersport 600 ARRC at Sentul International Circuit, Fadli was celebrating his Race 2 victory in front of the local crowd when he was hit from the back by a Thai rider, Jakkrit Sawangswat.
 The crash was inevitable and he was badly injured that later the injury required him to have his left leg amputated.
-This marks the end of his professional motorcycle racing career.
+This marked the end of his professional motorcycle racing career.

 After the incident, it was reported that Sawangswat lost his motivation to race and gave up racing, possibly being pressured by the guilt over the incident at Sentul.
 However, Fadli himself traveled to Thailand to personally meet the Thai rider, telling him to forget about the incident and continue racing again.
 The two riders now have become best friends.

 In 2018, Fadli started his career in auto racing by participating in Indonesia Sentul Series of Motorsport (ISSOM) and national level one-make race series.

 Paracycling career

 After recovering from his injuries sustained from his career-ending motorcycle crash, Fadli became a para-cycling athlete as he joined Indonesia national para-cycling team in 2017.
 He made his debut in 2017 Asian Cycling Championships, finishing fourth in time-trial C4 class.
 He represented Indonesia in 2018 Asian Para Games in several classes of cycling.
 He won a silver medal in Road Cycling C4 class (which took place at Sentul International Circuit), and a gold in Track Cycling Pursuit C4 class.

 Fadli was part of Indonesia national team in 2018 UCI Para-cycling Road World Championship and 2019 UCI Para-cycling Track World Championships.
 He earned gold in C4 category of para-cycling in 2019 Asian Road Cycling Championships, gold in individual pursuit C4 category of para-cycling in 2019 Asian Track Cycling Championships, and gold at 2019 Asian Track Championship in Jincheon, South Korea.

 He participated in 2020 Summer Paralympics, where he finished 17th in Men's time trial C4–5 and 6th in Men's individual pursuit C4.
+In the 2024 event, he finished 20th in Men's C4-5 road race and qualified 10th in Men's individual pursuit C4.